jaspector

 Permit required for: new construction of any building or structure; additions increasing floor area or altering structural elements; alterations changing structural system, occupancy classification, or creating new electrical/plumbing/mechanical systems; re-roofing (structural); demolition over threshold size; all new electrical service installations and most electrical work beyond simple device replacements; all new plumbing rough-in, sewer/septic connections, water heater replacements, and plumbing alterations; all HVAC system installations and replacements of significant components; wood stoves and fireplace inserts; solar photovoltaic systems; manufactured/modular home installation.

-Typical processing time is Simple residential permits: days to a few weeks if plans complete and fees paid.
+Building permit processing times in unincorporated Harding County, NM typically run Simple residential permits: days to a few weeks if plans complete and fees paid.
 Commercial or complex residential with full plan review: 3-6 weeks or longer.
 Processing times affected by CID staffing; verify current turnaround with CID Las Vegas office..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Harding County, NM.
 The following work is generally exempt: One-story detached accessory structures not exceeding 120 square feet, with no electrical, plumbing, or mechanical systems (tool sheds, storage sheds, similar buildings); Agricultural buildings (farm buildings such as hay storage barns, livestock shelters, equipment sheds used solely in agricultural production) -- subject to size, occupancy, and presence of electrical/plumbing systems; confirm applicability with CID; Ordinary repairs not involving structural changes or new/modified electrical, plumbing, or mechanical systems (e.g., replacing a broken window, patching a roof, repainting); Solar photovoltaic installations may have expedited processes under New Mexico net metering program; electrical permit still required.
 Note: All exempt structures must comply with applicable setbacks and local land use rules.
 Always confirm with CID Las Vegas office before assuming any structure is exempt.
 Exempt from building permit does not mean exempt from other regulatory requirements (well, septic, utility coordination).
+When in doubt, confirm with the local building department before starting work.